lnorbert89/vagrant-irc-server/README.md

 Automated Vagrant installer for VirtualBox Virtual Machine with Ubuntu LTS and an InspIRCd service on it.

-Put the Vagrantfile and inspircd.conf to the same folder, wich will be your VM-s folder.
+Put the Vagrantfile and inspircd.conf to the same folder, which will be your VM-s folder.
 Edit the inspircd.conf configuration file.
 If you change the default port in the inspircd.conf, be sure you changed the forwarded port in the Vagrantfile to the same.